-where the product $\prod_{\tau} B_{\T}(\tau, \mathcal{C})$ is taken over all crossings $\tau$ of the given diagram, and the sum is taken over all the possible colorings of $K$ using $X$ under the rules depicted in Figure \ref{fig:coloring_rules}.
-The state-sum $\Phi(K)$ is in the integral group ring $\mathbb{Z}[M]$.
+where the product $\prod_{\tau} B_{n}(\tau, \mathcal{C})$ is taken over all crossings $\tau$ of the given diagram, and the sum is taken over all the possible colorings of $K$ using $X$ under the rules depicted in Figure \ref{fig:coloring_rules}.
+The state-sum $\Phi_n(K)$ is in the integral group ring $\mathbb{Z}[M]$.

 \begin{theorem} Let $K_1$ and $K_2$ be two knot diagrams representing the same knot.
-Then $\Phi(K_1)= \Phi(K_2)$. \end{theorem} \begin{proof} We need to show the invariance of the state-sum under the Reidemeister moves (see Figure \ref{fig:Reidemeister_moves}.
-For every $x \in X$, there exists unique $a \in X$ such that $R(a,x)=(a,x)$.
-Since $\phi$ is twisted $2$-cocycle, thus $\phi(a,x)=\phi(x,a)=1 \in M$.
-Noting that $T$ acts on $M$ via an automorphism, we note that performing the RI move does not change the state-sum.
+Then the state-sum invariant is well defined up to the action of $\mathbb{Z}=\langle T \rangle$.
+In other words $\Phi_n(K_1)= T^k\Phi_n(K_2)$ for some $k \in \mathbb{Z}$. \end{theorem} \begin{proof} We need to show the invariance of the state-sum under the Reidemeister moves (see Figure \ref{fig:Reidemeister_moves}.
+For every $x \in X$, there exists a unique $a \in X$ such that $R(a,x)=(a,x)$.
+Since $\phi$ is $2$-cocycle, thus $\phi(a,x)=\phi(x,a)=1 \in M$.
+Noting that $T$ acts on $M$ via an automorphism, we observe that performing the RI move does not alter the state-sum.

-For the RII-moves shown in Figure \ref{fig:type_RII_moves_and_Alexander_numbering.png}, the signs of the crossings are opposite and the region contributing to the twisted Boltzmann weights for the crossings in each move is the same.
-Thus the contribution to the state-sum of the pair of crossings is of the form $T^{-nk}(\phi(x,y)^{\epsilon}) T^{-nk} (\phi(x,y)^{-\epsilon})$ which is trivial.
+For the RII-moves shown in Figure \ref{fig:type_RII_moves_and_Alexander_numbering.png}, the signs of the crossings are opposite and the region contributing to the Boltzmann weights for the crossings in each move is the same.
+Consequently, the product of Boltzmann's weights associated with the crossings in RII-move takes the form $T^{-nk}(\phi(x,y)^{\epsilon}) T^{-nk} (\phi(x,y)^{-\epsilon})$ which simplifies to the identity element in $M$.
 Thus the state-sum is invariant under type II moves.

-In Figure \ref{fig:RIII_move_twisted_virtual_Boltzmann_weight}, we have RIII move with a specific orientation, where twisted Boltzmann weights are labeled at the crossings.
-Note that in left diagram the Alexander numbering $\mathcal{L}(r_1)=0$ is changed to the Alexander numbering $\mathcal{L}(r_2)=1$ while performing the move, whereas the rest of Alexander numbers do not change.
-The product of twisted Boltzmann weights on the left diagram is
+In Figure \ref{fig:RIII_move_twisted_virtual_Boltzmann_weight}, we have RIII move with a specific orientation, where Boltzmann weights are indicated at the crossings.
+It is noteworthy that in left diagram, the Alexander numbering $\mathcal{L}(r_1)=0$ changes to $\mathcal{L}(r_2)=1$ during the move, while the remaining Alexander numbers remain unchanged.
+The product of Boltzmann weights in the left of the diagram is